o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Pipeline Interface (RPI)](core-systems/rpi/_index.md), [Pass System](core-systems/rpi/pass-system/pass-system.md), [Authoring Passes](core-systems/rpi/pass-system/authoring-passes.md)*

 Render Pipeline
-: A render pipeline is logical grouping of Passes and Views that are used to render a certain output, such as the main view of a game or particle depth maps for collision).
+: A render pipeline contains a logical arrangement of Passes and Views that are used to render a certain output, such as the main view of a game or particle depth maps for collision).

 *Related to: [Render Pipeline Interface (RPI)](core-systems/rpi/_index.md)*